Talk to a doctor from home using telehealth services

 Cost-share for telehealth visits not related to COVID-19 will be determined by your benefit plan.
 Most UnitedHealthcare Medicare Advantage plans have $0 copays for covered telehealth services.
 Check your plan materials for details on any copayment, coinsurance or deductible.

 Medicaid health plans: For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Please review the UnitedHealthcare Community Plan website and your state’s site for the latest applicable information.
 If no state-specific exceptions apply, traditional UnitedHealthcare plan guidelines will apply.

 Virtual visits for 24/7 urgent care

-With Virtual Visits, you can talk to a health care provider online, 24/7 for urgent care needs, like seasonal flu, allergies, pink eye and more.
-Urgent care visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and other partners.
+With Virtual Visits, you can talk to a health care provider online 24/7 for urgent care needs, like seasonal flu, allergies, pink eye and more.
+Urgent care visits are available through our preferred telehealth partners, including Teladoc, American Well, Doctor On Demand and others.

 For many Individual and Group Market health plan members, you can access the Virtual Visit benefit offered through one of the UnitedHealthcare preferred telehealth partners.
 Virtual Visits not related to COVID-19 testing will be covered according to your plan benefits.
 If your Virtual Visit is related to COVID-19 testing, your cost-share is $0 through the national public health emergency period, currently scheduled to end April 20, 2021.

 For Medicare Advantage and Medicaid members, you can continue to access your existing Virtual Visit benefits offered through one of our preferred telehealth partners without cost-sharing.